cleolibrary/CLEO-Redux/README.md

 ## Features

-- Loading and unloading CS files from CLEO directory
+- Loading and processing CS scripts located in the CLEO directory
-- Reload scripts when the game starts
 - Live Edit.
-CLEO monitors active scripts and reloads them if they were changed https://www.youtube.com/watch?v=WanLojClqFw
+CLEO monitors active scripts and reloads them as they change https://www.youtube.com/watch?v=WanLojClqFw.
+Adding a new CS file in CLEO directory or deleting an existing one while the game is running starts or stops the script automatically
 - Basic SCM log.
 To enable trace for executed commands open up re3.ini or reVC.ini and add these lines:

 ```